tidy-finance/website/docs/33_size_and_portfolio_building.md

 Nevertheless, the multitude of options creates a problem since there is no single correct way of sorting portfolios.
 How should a researcher convince a reader that their results do not come from a p-hacking exercise?
 To circumvent this dilemma, academics are encouraged to present evidence from different sorting schemes as *robustness tests* and report multiple approaches to show that a result does not depend on a single choice.
 Thus, the robustness of premiums is a key feature.

 Below we conduct a series of robustness tests which could also be interpreted as a p-hacking exercise.
 To do so, we examine the size premium in different specifications presented in the table `p_hacking_setup`.
-The function `expand_grid()` produces a table of all possible permutations of its arguments.
+The function `tidyr::expand_grid()` produces a table of all possible permutations of its arguments.
 Notice that we use the argument `data` to exclude financial firms and truncate the time series.

 ```r